 For many, deodorizing the mattress entails calling a professional or using expensive and harmful chemicals.
 Many others avoid it entirely and prefer to buy a new mattress once the old mattress’s dirt, stains, and odors render it unusable.
 Fortunately, you can do it effortlessly with simple and readily available household cleaning ingredients and tools.

-One of the best ways is to clean the mattress with baking soda, which is one of the best natural deodorizers.
+According to mattress experts, one of the best ways is to clean the mattress with baking soda, which is one of the best natural deodorizers.
 Baking soda on the mattress also helps lighten stains and discoloration and remove odors.
 For it,

 If you are wondering how to get smell out of mattress and even take care of stains, vinegar is your best friend.
 For it,